Club Drive: Reception

 According to Atari, Club Drive sold 13,994 copies by April 1995.
 The game received generally unfavorable reviews.
+(Note: Attributed to multiple references: Atari Explorer Online, Games World, Player One, STart Micro, and Jaguar.)

 GamesMasters Les Ellis found the game very frustrating, criticizing its audiovisual department and unrealistic car handling, stating that "if it wasn't for the two player mode this would be a complete waste of time".
 Super Game Power commended its multiplayer mode, but noted that the graphics were not the game's strongest aspect.
 Game Informer stated that "This game will provide entertainment, particularly in the two-player split-screen mode".

 GameFan praised the ability to drive and explore anywhere within the different environments, but faulted the game's limited play mechanics, blocky graphics, and controls.
 MAN!ACs Martin Gaksch considered Club Drive to be moderately innovative due to the ability to drive in any direction, but felt that the Jaguar had more to offer graphically.
 GamePros Quick-Draw McGraw described Club Drive as an "unusual experience" compared to other contemporary racing simulators, but faulted its repetitive gameplay and "unfulfilled potential".
 An editor for German publication ST-Computer said the game is fun to play but criticized the visuals.
 Digital Press Edward Villalpando said its gameplay was more fun than Checkered Flag on the Jaguar, but commented that the polygonal graphics looked unfinished and the controls were touchy.

 Computer and Video Games Edward Lawrence and Mark Patterson commended its graphical department, but criticized its jerky framerate and vacuous gameplay.
 Ultimate Future Games commended its ideas and polygon visuals, but criticized the dull gameplay and sound.
 Atari Gaming Headquarters Keita Iida liked the flat-shaded polygonal visuals, but panned its choppy framerate, sluggish controls, and overall execution of the two-player mode.
 Joypads Nini Nourdine found the vehicle easy to control, but noted the limited split-screen view in multiplayer.

 Game Players lambasted the poor polygonal visuals and stated that the split-screen two-player mode further exacerbated the issue.
 Video Games Wolfgang Schaedle noted the sensitive controls and faulted its gameplay.
 VideoGames panned its chunky graphics and frustrating controls.
 Play Times Stephan Girlich panned the game's low-detail graphics and poor audio.
 Next Generation was outright critical, lambasting its sluggish framerate, cumbersome physics, and tepid gameplay.
 VideoGames later named it one of the worst games of the year.